Hi!

 Health wise I had been improving, slowly putting on weight, had a dental for my terrible and infected teeth; after several extractions I definitely felt better for it!
 I had X-rays done on my hips as they seemed off and both my carers and the vets were shocked that I have managed so well considering how bad my hip looks!
 My carer says I cope amazingly well with my abnormal hip joint and happily run and play in my paddock!
 I am now on daily pain relief to make sure I am comfortable as a big surgery just isn’t an option for me since I manage so well and it could make matters worse, let alone I wouldn’t cope with that kind of recovery!

 It is clear I’ve been bred from a lot in the past but now I’ve been spayed which was good as the vets found several cysts on my ovaries.
-I also came in with a few lumps one of which was quite large suspected tumour under my front leg, so I had a tumour removal operation and I recovered well and feel much more comfortable without that lump behind my leg!
+I also came in with a few lumps one of which was very large suspected tumour under my front leg, so I had a tumour removal operation and I recovered well and feel much more comfortable without that lump behind my leg!

-Unfortunately, after my vets had a look at my removed tumour, it turns out that it’s a pigmented tumour, believed to be most common with a melanoma.
-This means that the tumour that was removed is most likely a second one due to its abnormal location and that there is still a primary tumour somewhere.
+Unfortunately, after my vets had a look at my removed tumour, it turns out that it’s a advanced pigmented tumour, believed to be most common with a melanoma.
+This means that the tumour that was removed is most likely a secondary one due to its abnormal location and that there is still a primary tumour somewhere.

 The generally estimated lifespan for dogs with a similar tumour as me is between 6 and 18 months, however this is not set in stone and we all have our fingers crossed that I can stay romping around my paddock for years to come!